 Or use the Manage button on the employee’s profile page:

-Then, select and save the new manager:
+Then, select and save the new manager.
+You can also remove the manager entirely.

 You can also update managers in bulk using a CSV import file.